 Not being able to see family and friends has been isolating and lonely.
 Worse, it’s starting to feel normal.
 This is not okay.
 It’s time to leave behind all of that fear to make room for hope.

 Redirect your focus away from the headlines shouting about our dark future and start to concentrate on what you can control.
 A positive attitude can go a long way to improve mental health in this difficult and ever-changing environment.
 In fact, embracing personal wellness can help to build resilience.

 Wellness and health are not the same things.
 The definition of health is being free of injury or illness while wellness is actually about balance.

 Being ‘healthy’ is not just about nutrition and exercise.
 It’s also about our relationships, family life, job, environment, purpose, and even personal fulfillment.
 It’s a big picture idea representing all the parts of your life and how well you balance these areas.

-Someone once taught me that you can exercise and eat all the blueberries you want to be healthy but if you’re unhappy or not acknowledging and addressing mental health, you will not thrive.
-2020 was a year that I let my fear overpower my general wellbeing.
-I shuttered myself in my house, didn’t give relationships outside my bubble the attention they deserved, and forgot to practice stress management strategies and self-care, all to my detriment.
+Last year as the pandemic raged on, I didn’t realize how anxious I was getting.
+I let my fear overpower me and forgot to practice any self-care or stress management strategies.
+I shuttered myself in my house, didn’t give relationships outside my bubble the attention they deserved, and it was all to my detriment.
 It’s no wonder I ended up with panic attacks!

 Mental health, relationships, purpose, nutrition, physical activity, and spirituality all contribute to overall health.
 My commitment to myself for 2021 is to no longer let fear guide my decisions and to make some easily attainable goals that will improve my attitude and boost my immune system including: